amplication/docs/docs/how-to/add-delete-user-entity.md

 If you choose to [create a service _without_ authentication](/authentication/#how-to-create-a-service-without-authentication) then the _Authentication_ entity will not be created.

 :::note
 The User entity is the default Authentication entity in Amplication.
-Amplication automatically creates the User entity or suggests creating it with all the required fields when installing an ,authentication plugin.
+Amplication automatically creates the User entity or suggests creating it with all the required fields when installing an authentication plugin.
 :::

 ## Dependencies Between the Authentication Entity and Authentication Plugins